cocos/cocos-docs/en/physics/collision/collision-manager.md

 ### Collision Manager Interface

-Get the Collision Manager
+Get the Collision Manager:

 ```javascript
 var manager = cc.director.getCollisionManager();
 ```

-Collision Manager is disabled by default, enable it if you need to use it.
+Collision Manager is disabled by default, enable it if you need to use it:

 ```javascript
 manager.enabled = true;
 ```

-Collision Manager Debug Draw is disabled by default, enable it if you need to see the debug info.
+Collision Manager Debug Draw is disabled by default, enable it if you need to see the debug info:

 ```javascript
 manager.enabledDebugDraw = true;